Consultation

 The Interaction of Cognitive and Affective Trust

-For a balanced evaluation, the interplay of cognitive and affective trust is crucial.
-A person may have high competencies (cognitive trust), but if affective trust is lacking, their potential may not be fully realized.
-Conversely, someone may have great potential (affective trust), but if they lack the necessary competencies, they may not succeed.
+An integrated evaluation requires the interplay of cognitive and affective trust.
+A person may have high competencies (cognitive trust), but if affective trust is lacking, their potential may not be fully realised.
+Conversely, a person may have great potential (affective trust), but if the necessary competencies are lacking, they may not succeed.

-A leader who enjoys both cognitive and affective trust is able to evaluate employees fairly and objectively and nurture their potential optimally.
-This requires a trust competence that organizations need to actively develop, especially in times of change, as emphasized in the article Leadership 1031 by Kalaidos University of Applied Sciences Switzerland.
+A leader who enjoys both cognitive and affective trust is able to assess employees fairly and objectively and to maximise their potential.
+This requires a trust competence which organisations must actively develop, especially in times of change, as emphasised in the article Leadership 1031 by the Kalaidos University of Applied Sciences Switzerland.

 Trust-Building Leadership plays a crucial role in employee evaluation and retention.
 Leaders who build and maintain trust create an environment where employees feel valued, respected, and supported.
-This results in higher motivation, a stronger identification with the company, and reduced staff turnover.
+This results in increased performance willingness, a stronger identification with the company, and reduced turnover.

 Transformational Leadership

-Transformational Leadership has a positive impact on both cognitive and affective trust.
-This leadership style encompasses four pillars: idealised influence, inspiration, individual consideration, and intellectual stimulation.
-Leaders who embody these pillars are able to earn the trust of their employees and motivate them to realise their full potential.
+Transformational Leadership positively impacts both cognitive and affective trust.
+This leadership style comprises four pillars: idealized influence, inspiration, individualized consideration, and intellectual stimulation.
+Leaders who embody these pillars can gain their employees' trust and motivate them to reach their full potential.

-A transformational leadership style fosters a culture of trust, where employees are encouraged to develop new ideas and take on challenges.
-This is particularly important in change processes, where organisational trust is vital to reducing resistance and increasing acceptance of change.
-Factors for investors are also to be considered here, as a positive corporate culture attracts investments.
+A transformational leadership style fosters a culture of trust where employees are encouraged to develop new ideas and take on challenges.
+This is particularly important during change processes, where organizational trust is crucial to overcoming resistance and increasing acceptance of changes.
+The factors for investors must also be considered here, as a positive corporate culture attracts investments.

 Trust-Building Behaviours